 For questions about the audition process, or general questions about the Conservatory, please contact Dr. Amanda Heim, Coordinator of Recruitment and Outreach.

 To schedule a meeting or private lesson, please contact the faculty member on your instrument or voice part directly.
 For campus visits, please contact the Admissions Office or Mrs. Mary Smith, Senior Associate Director of Admissions and Sunderman Conservatory Liaison.

 Auditions will include a performance on your primary instrument/voice and an evaluation of basic skills in written and aural theory and sight-singing.

 All applicants must:

-For information specific to your instrument or voice and a representative list of suggested repertoire, please click on the appropriate link to the left.
-The repertoire listed on each page serves as examples of appropriate audition material and are not required pieces.
+For information specific to your instrument or voice part, please click on the appropriate link to the left.

 Students who are interested in a jazz focus must perform BOTH the audition requirements for their specific instrument AND those for the jazz focus.